dwayhs/dash-plan/README.md

 ### Items

-`items` is a list of any type of item inside of a gantt chart.
+`items` is a list of any type of item inside of a Gantt chart.

 Every time you see the `items` property, you can add items of the following types: